espresso/espresso/docs/Workflow.md

 To redirect with status code 301 use `permanent_redirect`.

-To wait untill request processed use `delayed_redirect` or `deferred_redirect`.
+To wait until request processed, use `delayed_redirect` or `deferred_redirect`.

-If an exisitng action passed as first argument, it will use the route of given action for location.
+If an existing action passed as first argument, it will use the route of given action for location.

-If first argument is a valid Espresso controller, it will use given app's setup to build path.
+If first argument is a valid Espresso controller, it will used setup to build the path.

-**Example:** - Basic redirect with hardcoded location(bad practice way in most cases)
+**Example:** - Basic redirect with hardcoded location(bad practice in most cases)

 ```ruby
 redirect '/some/path'